TrueNASTrueNAS Nightly Development Documentation

 Boot environments do not preserve or restore the state of any attached storage pools or apps, only the system boot-pool.
 Storage backups must be handled through the ZFS snapshot feature or other backup options.
 TrueNAS applications also use separate upgrade and container image management methods to provide app update and rollback features.

-To view the list of boot environments on the system, go to System Settings > Boot.
+To view the list of boot environments on the system, go to System > Boot.
 Each boot environment entry contains this information:

 • Name: the name of the boot entry as it appears in the boot menu.